Table of Contents Show

-Emotionally, you feel ready for home ownership.
-Then, you look at your financials and credit score, and you think you can swing it.
+Emotionally, you feel ready for homeownership.
+Then, you look at your financials and credit score and think you can swing it.
 There is more than the monthly mortgage payment to consider, though.
-Buyers need to be aware of the total cost of ownership prior to taking the plunge.
+Buyers need to be aware of the total cost of ownership before taking the plunge.

 Principal & Interest

 Most people consider this monthly payment during the planning stages.
-It should also come up when you start discussions with your real estate agent and with your lender.
+It should also come up when you start discussions with your real estate agent and your lender.
 There are plenty of online calculators to assist you with this task.
 Your monthly principal and interest on a $600,000 property, based on a 3.875% interest rate on a 30-year mortgage, assuming 20% down, is $2,257.
-Remember, you can either pay your closing costs up front when your purchase is finalized, or roll it into the purchase price.
-If you choose the latter, remember to include this amount into your mortgage calculation.
+Remember, you can pay your closing costs upfront when your purchase is finalized or roll it into the purchase price.
+If you choose the latter, remember to include this amount in your mortgage calculation.

-Generally, if you itemize your deductions, you can deduct mortgage interest from your taxes.
-Keep an eye on the current tax debate as it unfolds this fall, since there are rumors this could be eliminated.
+Generally, you can deduct mortgage interest from your taxes if you itemize your deductions.
+Keep an eye on the current tax debate since rumors could be eliminated as it unfolds this fall.

 Property Taxes & Insurance

-You also have to factor in property taxes (for a condo) and homeowner’s insurance.
-You can elect to include these in your monthly mortgage payment, or set aside funds to pay for them when due.
-Class 2 tax rates are used for co-ops and condos (as well rentals with more than four units).
-Property taxes are also currently tax deductible for those that itemize.
-Some sources state average annual homeowner’s insurance premiums are about $1,200-$1,300.
+You also must factor in property taxes (for a condo) and homeowner’s insurance.
+You can elect to include these in your monthly mortgage payment or set aside funds to pay for them when due.
+Class 2 tax rates are used for co-ops and condos (and rentals with more than four units).
+Property taxes are also currently tax-deductible for those that itemize.
+Some sources state the average annual homeowner’s insurance premiums are about $1,200-$1,300.

-Condo fees are typically lower, but generally, cover less since you are responsible for the maintenance inside your unit.
-A co-op’s maintenance fee typically includes property tax with your individual share calculated based on the number of shares you own.
+Condo fees are typically lower but generally cover less since you are responsible for maintaining your unit.
+A co-op’s maintenance fee typically includes property tax, with your share calculated based on the number of shares you own.
 The building may have a mortgage, and that is included.

-You should factor in inflation since operating costs tend to go up over time.
-It is also wise to check the building’s financials to ensure there is an adequate reserve fund for major repairs.
-Otherwise, you could find yourself paying a large special assessment.
+You should factor in inflation since operating costs tend to go up.
+It is also wise to check the building’s financials to ensure adequate reserve funds for major repairs.
+Otherwise, you could find yourself paying a sizeable individual assessment.

-There are a couple of rules of thumb when it comes to budgeting for repairs, which applies to condo owners.
-The first one states annual repairs runs 1% of the purchase price over time while the second states advise setting aside $1 per square foot every year.
+There are a couple of rules of thumb regarding budgeting for repairs, which apply to condo owners.
+The first state’s annual repairs run 1% of the purchase price over time, while the second states advise setting aside $1 per square foot every year.

-Utilities may be covered in your maintenance fee, but, you should be prepared to pay separately if you live in a condo.
-If you are buying a larger apartment than your current rental, count on paying more.
+Utilities may be included in your maintenance fee, but you should be, prepared to pay them separately if you live in a condo.
+Suppose you buy a larger apartment than your current rental, count on spending more.